 - 1. The trainees demonstrate an attitude of concern for the salvation of the lost by doing such things as . . .

 - a.
 Teaching a home Bible study group

 - b.
 Distributing helpful tracts

 - c.
 Witnessing to family members

 - d.
 Witnessing on the street

 - e.
 Attending training sessions on witnessing

-&lt;sup>20 Ford, 108.

-&lt;sup>21 Robert Mager, Goal Analysis (Belmont, CA: Pitman Learning, Inc., 1984), 11-53.

 - 2. The trainee demonstrates an attitude of confidence in intercessory prayer by voluntarily doing such things as . . .

 - a.
 Maintaining a prayer list

+18 Ford, 108.

+19 Robert Mager, Goal Analysis (Belmont, CA: Pitman Learning, Inc., 1984), 11-53.

 - b.
 Interceding for others

 - c.
 Studying what the New Testament says

 - d.
 Confessing needs

 - e.
-Encouraging others to pray
+Encouraging others to pray20